University of Johannesburg: Early developments

-Independence, 1960sIt would take more than half a century before the independence of South Africa from the British, that the newly elected National Party sought to provide education in the Afrikaans language, the third most spoken mother tongue language in South Africa.
+Independence, 1960sIt would take more than thirty years before complete independence of South Africa from Britain was achieved.
+Following its election in 1948 the National Party sought to provide education in the Afrikaans language, the third most spoken mother-tongue language in South Africa.
 This led to the foundation of Rand Afrikaans University (RAU) in 1966.
 At the time of its founding, RAU was the second university to be established in Johannesburg and it was established through an act of parliament as the academic hub for Afrikaners.
 After the fall of Apartheid in 1994, African students started to become more involved in previously white institutions of higher education.
 RAU was no exception as for the first time in 1995, it had the largest number of African students in its ranks, followed by the University of the Witwatersrand, Rhodes University and the University of Cape Town.

 In 1982, Vista University admitted the first black students in designated urban black settlements across South Africa.
 It was established in Port Elizabeth.
 It had seven satellite campuses throughout South African townships, making tertiary education accessible to most African people, and it had its first academic year in 1983.